 Teachers: Register your class now to be judges:

-Even if your school participated last year, you still need to register for this year’s challenge.
-Sign up your school to be judges in this year’s contest by clicking here.
+Even if your class participated last year, you still need to register for this year’s challenge.
+Sign up your students to be judges in this year’s contest by clicking here.

 Each year we pick a new question students around the world want to see answered and hundreds of scientists send in entries in written or video form.

-To give you a sense of the fun and excitement of the Flame Challenge, here is a video of last year’s Worldwide Assembly where we spoke with students from around the world about the scientists’ finalist entries.
+To give you a sense of the fun and excitement of the Flame Challenge, here’s a video of last year’s Worldwide Assembly where we spoke with students from around the world about the scientists’ finalist entries.

 Thank you to our Flame Challenge sponsors, the American Chemical Society and the American Association for the Advancement of Science (AAAS), two nonprofit organizations working to improve communication of science.